This Girl Can

 What will I be able to do?

 The course is designed to prepare you to provide a safe and enjoyable running experience for young people over 12 years of age and adults of any ability, size or shape.
-You may lead a group for your club and register with the Run England to deliver to new runners.
+You may lead a group for your club and register with the Run Together to deliver to new runners.
 Your qualification will provide you with insurance to lead a group within the limits of the course content.
 Leadership in Running Fitness will be accepted as a prerequisite course for the Running Coach qualification.

 To download a leaflet please click on the image to the right.